GithubArnavSharma/Income-Inequality-Analysis/README.md

 Replacing the gini index with the economic freedom index and exploring the correlation between democracy and economic freedom shows a relatively strong postitive correlation between the democracy in a country and the country's economic freedom.

-When mapping 2016 on a regression plot, this correlation can be clearly shown
+When mapping 2016 on a regression plot, this correlation can be clearly shown.

 ![democracyfreedom](https://user-images.githubusercontent.com/77365987/122509594-e81bcc00-cfb8-11eb-9033-132168cb203b.png)